About this project

 Some notes about the rewards

-One of the components of some of the rewards is your choice of the photo from the date of your choosing reproduced as an instant print slightly smaller than the originals tipped into the first page of the book as shown in the mock-up below.
+One of the components of some of the reward levels is your choice of the photo from the date of your choosing reproduced as an instant print slightly smaller than the originals tipped into the first page of the book as shown in the mock-up below.

 Backers outside the United States